freddap/SetHzMonitor/README.md

 The app is published as a self-contained binary, so it does not require any pre-installed .NET runtime on the target machine.
 This makes deployment and usage simpler and more reliable.

 ### System tray icon with context menu

-Runs silently in the system tray with an icon that updates dynamically to show the current refresh rate (Hz).
+Runs silently in the system tray.
 The tray menu includes options to:

-- Open the configuration folder
+- Edit config
-- Restart the app to reload the config without closing
+- Restart (if you made changes to 'ProcessHzMap.cfg')
-- Exit the app gracefully
+- Exit the app

 ### Performance